 - The icing on the cake?
 It can be painted to look like wood or tile.

+Comfort & Quality.
 Definitely factor comfort into your choice, especially in rooms where you spend a lot of time standing, such as the kitchen, and if you have small children or plan to age in place.
 Never contribute to household air pollution.
-Both traditional vinyl flooring and newly installed carpets can emit high levels of VOCs for up to 72 hours.

 - Cork is great for indoor health.
 It won’t hold on to dust and pollen and resists nasties like bacteria and fungi.
-When it comes to VOCs, go with low- or no-formaldehyde content and avoid cork-vinyl composites.
+Go with a low formaldehyde content and avoid cork-vinyl composites.
 How do you do that?
-Look for cork flooring products that are either Floorscore or Greenguard certified, or that qualify for a LEED point for low-emitting materials.
+Look for cork flooring products that qualify for a LEED point for low-emitting materials.

 - It’s sustainably harvested.
 Cork flooring is made from cork oak bark.
 Since the bark grows back, the tree is left standing.